atomazu/atomazu.github.io/data/docs.md

 - `unlockReward`: String describing the reward for completing the challenge
 - `specialConditions`: (Optional) Array of special conditions for the challenge
 - `availableFrom`: (Optional) String indicating which game version introduced this challenge

+# Icon Links
+Contains links to icons mapped to names.
+Mainly used in `/src/js/isaac.js`.

+## Credit
+Icons have been taken from the [official Isaac wiki](https://bindingofisaacrebirth.fandom.com/wiki/Binding_of_Isaac:_Rebirth_Wiki).